wiseman-timelord/Ubuntu24-TweakInstall/README.md

 - The windows commands do not include `copy`.
 Possibly install of them introduces screen garbage in the title.

 ### Warnings:
-- You are NOT intended to use ALL of the features in the tweaker, be selective, and additionally after you are done, I would keep the tweaker open, and ensure you can still run for example `Firefox`, just to make sure things still run, and then if they dont, then you will be able to un-do the relating tweaks, and try again.
+- Installer = Safe, Tweaker = Experimental (use at own risk).
+Alike the Installer, you are NOT intended to just use ALL of the features in the tweaker, be selective, and additionally after you are done, I would keep the tweaker open, and ensure you can still run for example `Firefox`, just to make sure new complex processes can still run, and then if they dont, then you will be able to un-do the relating tweaks, and try again.
 Again the "Tweaker" script is extremely experimental, so I advise first trying them out on a VM of the OS you intend to use them on.
+- If there is some issue with a device, after restarting, after using the Installer, then try re-starting again, this fixed itself for me, but I had a blank screen on one of the monitors, its an iffy old monitor prone to issues though.